ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 [![stay_or_go]({{images}}/stay_or_go.jpg)]({{images}}/stay_or_go.jpg){:.center-img .width-90}

-To get an idea of where I may lie on this curve, I trained a series of models with a subset of my 2,745 label data and visualized the results.
+To get an idea of where I am on the learning curve, I trained a series of models with a subset of my 2,745 label data and visualized the results.
 At each fraction of the full data, I'm doing a 5-fold cross validation for 5 trials, where the training data is resampled for each trial.

 ```python
 #! /usr/bin/env python